 “Oh?”
 I say.
 And it’s you and I. See?
 Good at English.

 “Yeah.
 We have stuff in common.”

 “Oh yeah.
 What lunch do you have?”

 He snatches right out of my hand, right out of my hand as I’m trying to read it, the printout listing my schedule.
-He reads it, hands it back.
+He skims it, hands it back.
 “First lunch.
 That’s the good one.
 The food is still hot.
 It’s terrible, but still hot.
 That’s my lunch too.
 See?
-That is totally a sign we’re going to be buddies.”
+That is surely a sign we’re going to be friends.”

 “It could also be coincidence,” I say, a chill creeping into my voice.
 This kid, Matt, is sliding from weird to jerk in record time.